Jay-Wood/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+Allows us two wrap several components in a Provider, which lets those components access state (vs. props drilling)
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Store: holds our state tree.
+The actions fire and feed into our reducers.
+Reducers send instructions to the store on how to update the state, and the store then feeds updated info back in the UI.
+The store is the single source of state, so that’s why it’s referred to thusly.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+Component state is local to that component.
+Application state is global.
+For smaller apps, we may not need to bother with setting up a global/App state.
+As we scale up, however, and our apps get bigger and more complex, we benefit from having one state to worry about, rather than several states spread across several components.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+Allows us to run operations asynchronously.
+We now pass our action creators into another function (e.g., fetchDataFromAPI) and then our action creators get called during/after that outer function.
+Thunk basically lets us make our action creators “thunks” aka inner functions.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+This week was so fast and shallow in terms of understanding the various systems, that I’m not familiar enough with any of them to have a favorite.
+I barely understand any of them!
 ## Project Set Up

 Follow these steps to set up your project: